Odyssey, Belfast

-The Odyssey Complex, formerly Odyssey Centre, is a sports and entertainment complex located within the Titanic Quarter in Belfast, Northern Ireland.
+The Odyssey, consisting of the Odyssey Place, W5 and the SSE Arena, is a sports, entertainment and science learning complex located within the Titanic Quarter in Belfast, Northern Ireland.

-The complex originated in 1992 and came into fruition in June 1998.
-It opened in December 2000, with expansions opening in March and May 2001.
-The complex consists of: a multipurpose arena, science centre and shopping centre.
-The shopping centre houses a Cineworld cinema and Hollywood Bowl, alongside a selection of restaurants.
+The concept of the complex originated in 1992 and was finalised in June 1998.
+It opened in December 2000, with expansions in March and May 2001.
+The complex consists of a multipurpose indoor sports arena, a "hands-on" science learning centre, retail facilities and a large car park.